This is a list of things to do in Valencia with kids.

 Take a free walking tour around the city

 A free, kid-friendly walking tour of Valencia with a knowledgeable tour guide almost sounds too good to be true.
 But luckily there are several groups that actually do provide kid-friendly tours of the city!
 Free Tour Valencia offers quite a few options like an art tour and a generic tour that hits most of the tourist destinations.
-There is no formal charge to attend these tours but gratuity is graciously appreciated so please be generous!
+These tours are indeed free of charge but gratuity is graciously appreciated.

 Have you been to Valencia?
 Let us know in the comments if you have any recommendations on things to do in Valencia with kids!